-10. Higher education providers must ensure that their use of funding is compliant with any legislation applicable in the United Kingdom on or after 1 January 2021 that regulates the granting by a public sector body of any advantage which threatens to or actually distorts competition in the United Kingdom and/or any other country or countries ("UK Subsidy Control Framework").
+11. Higher education providers must ensure that their use of funding is compliant with all relevant legislation.
+This includes legislation applicable in the United Kingdom that regulates the granting by a public sector body of any advantage which threatens to or actually distorts competition in the United Kingdom and/or any other country or countries, including the Subsidy Control Act 2022.
+It also includes compliance with relevant national security legislation and guidance, including the National Security and Investment (NSI) Act 2022.
 Providers must inform Research England of any breach as soon as this becomes known to them.
 Providers acknowledge that if they breach any applicable legislation, UKRI may be required to recover some or all grant funding, together with interest.